itsKarad/Blockchain/README.md

 # Simple Blockchain

-This is a simple blockchain developed in Python.
+This is a simple blockchain storing transactions between different wallets.

 Wallets are created with new public-private key pairs using PyCryptodome module.